infosecanon/infosecanon.github.io/_posts/2020-09-22-literature-review.md

 In this paper, `CfsSubsetEval` was used to perform feature selection.
->CfsSubsetEval attribute evaluator was used in conjunction with a best first search method which resulted in the following subset: td(Flow duration), da(destination address), pr(protocol).
+<blockquote>CfsSubsetEval attribute evaluator was used in conjunction with a best first
+search method which resulted in the following subset: td(Flow duration), da(destination address), pr(protocol).</blockquote>

 They used the metrics of 1) Accuracy and 2) Time Taken (to build and eval the training set)